AndyMc3000/ci-ms3-pool-club/readme-assets/testing.md

 ## 5. <a name="browser-testing">Browser Testing</a> ##

-I completed the above manual testing on the following browsers.
+I completed the above manual testing of the CPC site on the following browsers.
 Please see results below.

 ### Chrome ###
 * All tests ran OK.